cuhk-haosun/doc-manual-pub/ldap/README.md

         window: 10s
 ```

     To achieve the high availability using docker swarm, it is recommended to mount the `/examplepath` on every worker nodes using services such as NFS, gluster, S3.
 We have tested mounting the path using NFS.
-By design, the swarm should maintain one ldap server running on a node and automatically create new container if the existing worker becomes unavailable.
+By design, the swarm should maintain one ldap server running on a node and automatically create new container if the existing worker becomes unavailable. **Do remember to remove the mounted folder if anything related to LDAP such as is changed**

-**Deploy the stack using compose file**
+### Deploy the stack using compose file

 ```
 sudo docker stack deploy --compose-file openldap.yml openldap
 ```

-**Check if the service run successfully**
+### Check if the service run successfully

 ```
 sudo docker stack services openldap